-A lot of us really don’t have the expertise we would like to for taking photos which are worth exhibiting in picture frames on our office desktops.
-Newer generation digital cameras really have come a long way, however, making it quite possible for just about everyone to capture excellent pictures.
+A lot of us really don’t have the expertise we’d like to for taking photos that are worth framing.
+Digital cameras really have come a long way, however, making it quite possible for just about everyone to capture excellent pictures.

-Since as you might know, the majority of the digital cameras people use now are the point-and-shoot style which do just about everything for you, from recognizing faces to finding out if a flash or no flash might be better, saving you a great deal of work.
+Today’s cameras do just about everything for you, from recognizing faces to finding out if a flash or no flash might be better, saving you a great deal of work.

-However, becoming a better photographer is doable when you have a bit of experience with your camera to speak of, and a sense of know-how.
-Grab your digital camera and have a peek at these tips that will make your photos even better than they used to be:
+However, becoming a better photographer is doable when you have a bit of experience with your camera and a sense of know-how.
+Grab your camera and have a peek at these tips that will make your photos even better than they used to be:

 1. Make eye contact with your subject to get a more interesting photo.
-You will discover that having your camera at the very same level as your subject’s eyes will create a picture that is far more unforgettable.
+Having your camera at the very same level as your subject’s eyes creates a picture that is far less forgettable.
 When you take pictures of animals and children, be sure to get down to the same level as them.
-This is much more attractive than shots taken that look down on your subject.
-Additionally, when a picture is taken at eye level it is much more personal and welcoming, and will draw in the viewer.
+This is much more attractive than shots taken that look down on a subject.
+Additionally, when a picture is taken at eye level it’s much more personal and welcoming and more likely to draw in the viewer.

 2. Accentuate your main focus in the picture by keeping distractions outside of the background.
 A flagpole which seems to spear your subject through their head will draw attention away from the real subject of the picture.
 Ensure that you take into account the things surrounding the subject when taking pictures.
-A common or undecorated setting with virtually no distracting activity would be the most ideal.
+A common or undecorated setting with virtually no distracting activity is ideal.

 3. Know when you should move in closer.
 When your subject is of smaller size than a vehicle of standard size, move a handful of steps closer to the subject before taking the picture.
 Or better yet, zoom in.
 Your objective in doing this is to clearly show little details, like a great set of pearly whites or a grouping of adorable freckles.